 - They can affect credit card APR.

-- A bad credit score can affect your ability to rent or purchase home.
+- A low credit score can affect your ability to rent or purchase a home.

 - They can raise or lower your car insurance premiums.

-5. Which of the following factors affects your FICO score?
+5. Which of the following factors can affect your credit score?

 - Payment history

 6. What is the 50/30/20 rule of budgeting?

 - Save 50% of your net pay, use 30% to pay bills and invest 20%.

 - Spend 50% of your net pay on needs, 30% on wants and 20% on savings or debt reduction.

 - Don’t budget for 50% of your expenses.
 Of the other 50%, use 30% on rent or mortgage payments and 20% for other bills.

 - 50% of the time, your budget will be wrong, 30% it will be partially incorrect and 20% of the time you will stick to your budget.